Chen Fa-ke

 Chen replied, "Come ahead as you wish."
 The gang sent their strongest man, not their leader who was the brains, but their best fighter.
 Once he was on the bridge and approaching Chen Fa-ke the gang member suddenly pushed his spear straight forward, intending to pierce Fa-ke's heart.

 With what seemed to be one motion, Fa-ke circled the incoming spear away, and killed the villain.
 The gang shouted and grumbled and then agreed they must send their leader in.
-He met the same fate, and the gang dissembled.
+He met the same fate, and the gang disbanded.
 As they prepared to leave Chen Fa-ke shouted out to them, "If you return you can expect more of you to die.
 Mend your ways and you can live."

 When he told this story to Hong he added that he was currently under investigation for those killings and he added, "The rabid dogs of society must be dealt with harshly.
 I felt no love or hate for the dog, but if allowed to live it would have killed many of our neighbours.
 It was the same with the gang, if they had been allowed to continue they would have killed many more villagers.
 There is only one way to deal with that sort of person."

-In a separate story it was related that Chen received challenges often, and usually met them without harming the challenger, although he could have.
+Chen received challenges often, and usually met them without harming the challenger, although he could have.
 One day, at his school, a well known Chinese wrestler came in and told everyone that he was there, not for a fight, but for a friendly challenge.
 He wanted to know if Taijiquan could stand up to his wrestling.

 Chen Fa-ke agreed and said, "I do not know wrestling but perhaps there is something I can do."
 The two took hold of each other, as wrestlers do, and then appeared to just stand there, doing nothing.
 After a few minutes they released each other and laughed and bowed to each other.